renaudwangler/ib-labs/msms030fr/lab5e2.md

 ## Task 2 - Verify auto-enrollment requirements
 To ensure that the auto-enrollment feature is working as expected, you must verify that various requirements and settings are configured correctly.
 The following steps demonstrate required settings using the Intune service:
-1. From the previous task, you should still be logged into the **Microsoft Endpoint Manager admin center** as Holly.
+1. From the previous task, you should still be logged into the **Microsoft Endpoint Manager admin center** as Dominique.
 1. In the **Microsoft Endpoint Manager admin center**, in the left-hand navigation pane, select **Devices**.
 1. In the **Devices** section, under **Device enrollment**, select **Enroll devices**.
 1. In the **Enroll devices** blade, select the **Automatic Enrollment** tile.
 1. In **Configure Microsoft Intune**, beside **MDM user scope**, select **All**.
 Beside **MAM user cope**, select **All**.
 Select **Save**.

 ## Task 3 - Configure the auto-enrollment Group Policy for a single PC
-Holly wants to show how the new auto-enrollment policy works.
+Dominique wants to show how the new auto-enrollment policy works.
 This is not recommended for the production environment in the enterprise.
 For bulk deployment, you should deploy the same setting using an Active Directory domain group policy object.
 1. Switch to **LON-CL3**.
 1. You should still be logged into LON-CL3 as **Adatum\Administrator**.
 1. Select the **Windows (Start)** icon in the lower left corner of the taskbar, and type **gpedit**.